 If you would like to make a commitment to bringing your child up in the Christian faith, the baptism (sometimes called 'Christening') service enables you as parents, with godparents to make promises on behalf of your child.
 As part of the baptism service, the church also formally welcomes your child into the Christian community.

-Baptism is a mark of membership of the church family, as well as of the body of Christ.
-Babies, children and adults are welcomed into the family by baptism usually as part of the All-Age Service on the first Sunday of every month.
+Baptisms (including adult baptisms) usually take place as part of the All-Age Service on the first Sunday of the month.
 Those who wish to consider baptism for themselves or a child are encouraged to attend church regularly for at least 6 months, and will go through baptism preparation meetings at which the implications of the promises to be made will be discussed.

 Confirmation is an opportunity for adults to re-affirm publicly the promises made at their baptism.
 The bishop taking the service meets with the candidates and their families as well as the church family, so we all celebrate the unity of our trust in the Lord Jesus together.

 A bereavement is always a difficult time, and often a time when we feel the need of some spiritual support.
 Normally the undertakers will contact the member of the clergy in whose parish the deceased person formerly lived, but you may also want to contact the church directly yourself.
 Either way, we will discuss with you the content of the service you wish to use to give thanks for the life of your loved one.

 Many people like to mark their intention for lifelong commitment to each other in the public ceremony of marriage, or a Service of Dedication after a civil marriage.